topherjn/edtechcl/Tips_TwoTracks.md

 If you choose to do a research project, you'll want to:

 * Understand and very clearly define the phenomenon you want to investigate.
-Sometimes defining the phenomenon may even be part of the research.</li>
+Sometimes defining the phenomenon may even be part of the research.
-* Understand the current theories and methodologies that have been applied to this phenomenon.</li>
+* Understand the current theories and methodologies that have been applied to this phenomenon.
 * Understand the research methodologies that would give the data necessary to make useful statements about the phenomenon.